 Farmacy Honey Drop Lightweight Moisturizer – I’ve been loving this in the summer because it’s incredibly lightweight but still very moisturizing.
 It also sinks into my skin so fast, which I really appreciate when it’s this hot and I don’t want to feel moisturizer on my face.
 It also layers incredibly well with my other morning skincare without causing pilling.
 I’m planning on picking up the Honey Halo Ultra-Hydrating Ceramide Moisturizer to try for the winter when my skin gets even drier than it is right now – let me know if you’d like a review!

 NBM Cuticle Buddy – Color Expression, who does amazing nail polish reviews, totally sold me on the Cuticle Buddy.
 And for $35, you can get a kit that comes with a great travel nail file, the cuticle buddy, and a full 1oz of nail oil to refill your cuticle buddy with.
 I think this is just such an incredible value, especially considering how great the oil is.
 I got the orange (growth) formula which contains tangerine and sweet orange essential oils, and it smells amazing.
 I’ve been using this every night, and I definitely feel a difference in my nail health and strength.
 I’m so excited to have found these and am hoping to pick up some of the fun summer scents when they restock.
+As always, you can use my affiliate code with Shop NBM to get 10% off sitewide: LIFT10.
+Like all my reviews, everything written is my completely unbiased opinion, and I would definitely be talking about these without being an affiliate (I even wrote this before getting a code and am editing this in afterwards).

 What was your favorite product this month?
 What would you like to see next on LiftBakeLove?
 Let me know in the comments below, and thanks as always for reading!